 In order to become a digital nomad, you need to find a way to make money online.
 In this section, I’ll outline the steps you need to take.

 Step 1: Gain the Necessary Knowledge and Skill

-Most digital nomad jobs aren’t entry-level.
-You will need some knowledge and skill to find employment or start your own online business.
+Most digital nomad jobs aren’t entry-level workers.
+You will need some knowledge and skills to find employment or start your own online business.
 There are also some soft skills that are important for digital nomads to possess.